Seafood boil: Louisiana

-Shrimp, crab, and crawfish boils are a Louisiana Cajun tradition and can be found across Louisiana and can even now be found along the Gulf South.
+Shrimp, crab, and crawfish boils are a Louisiana Cajun and Louisiana Creole tradition and can be found along the Gulf Coast.
 But the more popular crawfish boil is most closely associated with Louisiana.
-The Breaux Bridge Crawfish Festival in Louisiana has been named one of the top 10 food events by USA Today and is a showcase for Cajun music and culture.
+The Breaux Bridge Crawfish Festival in Louisiana has been named one of the top 10 food events by USA Today and is a showcase for Creole and Cajun music and culture.
 Major crawfish boils are held by churches and other organizations as fundraisers throughout the spring.
 Tulane University holds an annual "Crawfest" in April, and the University of New Orleans holds an annual crawfish boil for all students at the end of the spring semester (Students unwinding on Crawfish and Unprecedented Fun—SUCAUF).
 Smaller events can be found in backyards and parks throughout April, May, and June.
 Locals traditionally eat crawfish, as well as crabs, without tools such as shell crackers or picks.

 One reason for the popularity of crawfish may be price.
 During the height of the season (late spring) the price may be less than a $1.50/pound retail for live crawfish (2006) with crawfish prices currently being around $.99/pound.
 Shrimp and crab are higher valued cash crops, and can be a less affordable option for larger groups.